 Extended Day Fees

-The cost of Extended Day is $5.00 per hour per child for the first two children in the program, and then $2.00 per hour for the third and fourth child.
+The cost of Extended Day is $5.00 per hour per child for each child in the program.
 Additionally, there is an annual registration fee per family, which is either $25 (before school extended-day only), $25 (after school extended-day only) or $50 (both before school and after school extended-day).

 There is a $5.00 minimum per session.
 Hours will be totaled per days in terms of half hours, not combined at the end of the week.
 Each child will be billed separately.